 Spartacus (1960) is a swords and sandals epic starring Kirk Douglas and Laurence Olivier.
 Action, adventure, romance and intrigue abound.
-The film follows the rise of the gladiator from the lowest rung of society to the Roman public enemy number one.
+The film follows the rise of a Roman gladiator from the lowest rung of society to public enemy number one.

 Spartacus is the story of a man who challenges the might of Rome.
 He is born a slave in the end days of the corrupt Roman Republic, and forced to fight his fellow men as entertainment.
 But Spartacus has other ideas.
 During a dispute in the kitchens, he kills his trainer and inspires the gladiators to revolt.
 They escape and roam the Italian countryside, ravaging Roman estates and freeing slaves as they go.
 Using the techniques he learnt as a gladiator, Spartacus builds a formidable army and humbles the legions sent his way.